Daria-Navrotska/daria-navrotska.github.io/influenza.md

 ## Project Files

-For more details, see the [Tableau Project Storyboard](https://public.tableau.com/app/profile/daria.navrotska/viz/PreparingforInfluenzaSeasoninUSAStorytellingwithDataPresentations/InfluenzaStory)
+For more details, see the [Preparing for Influenza Season in USA Storyboard on Tableau](https://public.tableau.com/app/profile/daria.navrotska/viz/PreparingforInfluenzaSeasoninUSAStorytellingwithDataPresentations/InfluenzaStory)